LemonQu-GIT/florr-auto-sszone/README.md

 This project depends on yolov10(ultralytics).
 For installing problems please visit https://github.com/ultralytics/ultralytics

 Use pytorch-gpu for better performance.
+(Needs CUDA and cuDNN)

 ## Running